The Chase (1966 film): Plot

-In the mid-1960s, in a small town in Tarl County, Texas, where banker Val Rogers wields a great deal of influence, word comes that native son Bubba Reeves and another man have escaped from prison.
+In the mid-1960s, in a small town in Tarl County, Texas, where banker Val Rogers wields a great deal of influence, word comes that native son Bubber Reeves and another man have escaped from prison.

-Sheriff Calder, who continues to believe in Bubba's innocence, expects him to return to his hometown, where Bubba's lonely wife Anna is involved in a romantic affair with Jake, Bubba's best friend and Val Rogers' son.
+Sheriff Calder, who continues to believe in Bubber's innocence, expects him to return to his hometown, where Bubber's lonely wife Anna is involved in a romantic affair with Jake, Bubber's best friend and Val Rogers' son.

-Bubba is left on his own after the second fugitive kills a stranger for his car and clothes.
-The townspeople, conflicted about his guilt or innocence, socialize and drink heavily while awaiting Bubba's return.
+Bubber is left on his own after the second fugitive kills a stranger for his car and clothes.
+The townspeople, conflicted about his guilt or innocence, socialize and drink heavily while awaiting Bubber's return.
 They include the hostile Emily Stewart, who openly expresses her lust for Damon Fuller in front of her cuckold husband Edwin.

 As the drinking and quarreling intensify, a group of vigilantes demand action from Calder.
 When he defies them, they beat Calder brutally before the sheriff's loyal wife Ruby is able to get to his side.

-Bubba sneaks into town, hiding in an auto junkyard.
+Bubber sneaks into town, hiding in an auto junkyard.
 Anna and Jake willingly set out to help him, and the townspeople follow, turning the event into a drunken revelry and setting the junkyard on fire, causing an explosion which mortally wounds Jake.
-A bloodied and beaten Calder manages to get to Bubba first, but while he is leading him up the steps into the jail, one of the vigilantes, Archie, shoots Bubba multiple times with a gun hidden in his coat pocket.
+A bloodied and beaten Calder manages to get to Bubber first, but while he is leading him up the steps into the jail, one of the vigilantes, Archie, shoots Bubber multiple times with a gun hidden in his coat pocket.

 Sick of the town and its people, Calder and Ruby leave town the next morning.